qmk/qmk_firmware/docs/feature_unicode.md

 Then you can use `X(BANG)` etc. in your keymap.

+### Lower and Upper Case

+Characters often come in lower and upper case pairs, for example: å, Å. To make inputting these characters easier, you can use `XS(i, j)` in your keymap, where _i_ and _j_ are the mapping table indices of the lower and upper case characters, respectively.
+If Caps Lock is on or you're holding down Shift when you press the key, the second (upper case) character will be inserted; otherwise, the first (lower case) version will come out.

+Due to keycode size constraints, _i_ and _j_ can each only refer to one of the first 128 characters in your `unicode_map`.
+In other words, 0 ≤ _i_, _j_ ≤ 127.

 ## `UCIS_ENABLE`

 Supports Unicode up to `0x10FFFF` (all possible code points).
 As with `UNICODEMAP`, you need to maintain a mapping table in your keymap file.
-However, there are no built-in keycodes for this feature — you will have to add a keycode or function that calls `qk_ucis_start()`.
-Once this function's been called, you can type the corresponding mnemonic for your character, then hit Space or Enter to complete it, or Esc to cancel.
+However, there are no built-in keycodes for this feature — you have to add a keycode or function that calls `qk_ucis_start()`.
+Once this function has been called, you can type the corresponding mnemonic for your character, then hit Space or Enter to complete it, or Esc to cancel.
 If the mnemonic matches an entry in your table, the typed text will automatically be erased and the corresponding Unicode character inserted.

 For instance, you would define a table like this in your keymap file: